NEW FACULTY SERIES

 - find greater joy and satisfaction in their professional lives.

-The full Series includes a number of components (over an 18-month period): Fall Seminar, FDS Mentoring, Spring Seminar, Faculty Development Plan, NFS Projects, and a concluding luncheon.
+The full Series includes a number of components (over an 18-month period): Fall Seminar, NFS Mentoring, Spring Seminar, Faculty Development Plan, NFS Projects, and a concluding luncheon.
 These experiences are designed to assist faculty as they:

 - Investigate the body of knowledge and practice which facilitates student learning;